 Accredited by the Royal Town Planning Institute, the course will enhance your employability through opportunities to work on live project briefs across the city and meet active practitioners.
 You'll also undertake inspiring field work showcasing the differences that planners have brought about.

-You'll be able to work with real-life clients through a professional experience module included in year two, while you can also opt to apply your learning through a year-long placement, experience global planning practice through our study exchanges, and develop wide-ranging skills that extend from design to the financial appraisal of a project.
+You'll be able to work with real-life clients through a professional experience module included in year two, while you can also opt to apply your learning through a year-long placement.
+You can also experience global planning practice through our study exchanges, and develop wide-ranging skills that extend from design to the financial appraisal of a project.

 Where can it take me?